Convex-Dev/design/cad/005_cvmex/README.md

 ## Op Execution

-When executed in a given Context, every Op must do exactly one of the following:
+When executed in a given Context, every Op MUST do exactly one of the following:

-- Completes normally with some resulting Value loaded into the Context's Result Register
+- Complete normally with some resulting value loaded into the Context's Result Register
-- Throw an Exception, which may be caught an handled by the CVM at appropriate points (recur, return etc.)
 - Throw an Error, which is never caught and results in the failure of the whole transaction
+- Throw a special Exceptional value, which is handled by the CVM in special ways to implement control flow (`recur`, `return` etc.)